-Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
+Your travel insurer should have a 24-hour emergency number.

-For criminal issues, contact the local police on 122.
-You should obtain a police report when reporting a crime.
+Always get a police report when reporting a crime.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Cairo